 5. Reset Chrome settings

-- Click on the three vertical dots at the top right corner of your Chrome browser.
+- Click on the three vertical dots in the top right corner of your Chrome browser.

-- There will be a confirmatory box, click on ‘Reset’ tab for the process to begin.
+- There will be a confirmation box.
+Click on the Reset tab for the process to begin.

 6. Update Chrome

-- Click the three vertical dots at the top right corner of your Chrome browser.
+- Click the three vertical dots in the top right corner of your Chrome browser.

 - Chrome will automatically check, download and install any update available.

 - Relaunch when prompted to complete the installation process.

 - Start by closing all instances of Chrome already running on your device.